KedwithGod/ecommerce/README.md

 // store user id, on phone, user it to fetch user data, if user resume app

 // guest user can have account in order to create an history for them

+// solve uncategoried error and error of array, i just included the array type as <Decodable>